Ifan24/GPT_subtitles/README.md

 This project is a Python script that downloads a YouTube video (or uses a local video file), transcribes it, translates the transcript into a target language, and generates a video with dual subtitles (original and translated).
 The transcription and translation are powered by the Whisper model and the M2M100 model, respectively.

-note: Embedding the subtitle into the video is not working yet, because some bugs causing the font in non-english is not found
+note: Embedding the subtitle into the video is not working yet, because some bugs are causing the font in non-English to be not found, for now, it would only generate a dual-language srt file

+# Requirements
+- Python 3.9 or later
+- GPU (recommended for better performance)

+The following Python packages:
+- pytube
+- whisper
+- transformers
+- tqdm
+- requests

+Additionally, when running the script for first time, it will download the following pre-trained models:

+- Whisper Model (small): ~461 MB
+- Facebook M2M100 Model: ~2 GB

 # Installation
 1. Clone this repository.